JackCSheehan/obsidian-tweaks/README.md

 ### Purple Code Markdown
 ---
-By default, code markdown that isn't assigned to be styled as a particular language is displayed with a bright red text.
+By default, code markdown that isn't assigned to be styled as a particular language is displayed in a bright red text.
 The Purple Code Markdown snippet changes that default color to Obsidian's text accent color (a purple tone) to better match the rest of the UI.

 ### Full Width Slides
 ---